 Nerve Repositioning.
 Sometimes, dental implants are placed in the back of the lower jaw, and the nerve that gives feeling to your chin (the inferior alveolar nerve) needs to be moved to avoid damage.
 If this is the case, you may need a special procedure called nerve repositioning.
 During the procedure, your oral surgeon will expose the nerve, then move it slightly to the side to allow for the placement of the implants.
 Once your surgeon places the dental implants, the nerve is released to its normal position, and a bone graft is placed to cover the exposed area.

 At Greater Michigan Oral Surgeons & Dental Implant Center, Drs.
 Lesneski, Frey, Kittle, and Lehal are experts in diagnosing and preparing the mouth for dental implant restorations.
 When you come in for a consultation or surgery, we will ensure that you feel informed and prepared for your procedure.
-If you are interested in dental implants or bone restoration procedures, we encourage you to contact our offices in Flint, MI, Saginaw, MI, and Bay City, MI, to schedule an appointment.
+If you are interested in dental implants or bone restoration procedures, we encourage you to contact our offices in Flint, MI, Saginaw, MI, Bay City, MI, and Owosso, MI, to schedule an appointment.